 Also, most fingertip pulse oximeters don’t have a key feature that the pulse oximeters in this review have: a vibration alarm that prompts you to adjust your sleep position and/or CPAP/ BiPAP/ APAP therapy when your oxygen level drops below normal.

 Wellue O2Ring Oxygen Monitor

-My 2nd Pick The main reason I recommend the Wellue O2Ring Oxygen Monitor over the similar Wellue SleepU Wrist Oxygen Monitor is the fact that it fits like a ring, which provides a comfortable, secure fit without the worry of anything disconnecting overnight.
+My Top Pick: The main reason I recommend the Wellue O2Ring Oxygen Monitor over the similar Wellue SleepU Wrist Oxygen Monitor is the fact that it fits like a ring, which provides a comfortable, secure fit without the worry of anything disconnecting overnight.
 [Read My Full Wellue O2Ring Review Here]